aytekaksu/Hotz_Private_AI_Lab/docs/OPERATIONS.md

 docker compose up -d
 ```

+Notes
+- First build primes the cached `npm ci` layer; subsequent builds are typically sub-second.
+If dependencies change or you want to clear the cache, run `docker builder prune`.
+- The build stage uses Bun for `next build` but the runtime remains on Node 20 for stability.

 Database migrations can be run outside the container (or provided as a task inside a CI job):

 ```bash